 Many retailers offer chemical solutions for keeping birds away from your garden.
 Unfortunately, a good number of these products do more harm than good in the end, as they can kill off beneficial insect life and cause birds to become ill.
 Since your goal is to simply deter birds instead of hurt them, a non-toxic homemade repellent is a far more humane option.
 Many gardeners swear by a spray consisting of only 3 ingredients: crushed chili peppers, water, and vinegar.
 Squirting this mixture on your plants will give birds an unpleasant surprise when they go to chomp on what they presume to be a tasty treat.
 This method of repellant is perfect for anyone looking to keep things eco-friendly and avian safe.

 Some gardeners have opted to go down a more hi-tech route for driving away birds.
 With the help of CDs or streaming audio, homeowners can play the sounds of predator calls, birds in distress, or even high pitched, ultrasonic sound beams that are undetectable to human ears but harsh and irritating to any birds nearby.
 Customized speaker covers can be placed in both your front and backyards for maximum coverage.

 Maintain Your Space

 Your backyard provides ample opportunity for droves of birds to take cover in hard to reach spots.
-Dead trees, logs, dense weeds and bushes, and even your own patio furniture create safe havens for birds that know they are being chased away.
+Dead trees, logs, dense weeds and bushes, and even your own patio furniture covers create safe havens for birds that know they are being chased away.
 Perpetually clearing out your yard of debris and natural obstacles is a helpful habit to pick up, whether through regular weeding, dead tree removal, or lawn mowing.
-And as far as furniture goes, a heavy duty protective cover will keep birds from nesting or hiding away in your couches and papasans.
+And as far as furniture goes, a heavy duty protective cover will keep birds from nesting or hiding away in your couches and papasan.